unai-d/Unai.VITC/README.md

 #### `UserBits` event type
 In the VITC signal, there are some reserved bits that can be used to transmit a maximum of 4 custom bytes per frame.
-Those custom bits are called UserBits and can be set at any time with the `-ev` modifier.
+Those custom bits are called **user bits** and can be set at any time with the `-ev` modifier.
-To clean the user bits, you can use `UserBitsClear`.
+To clean the user bits, use `UserBitsClear`.

 #### `UserBitsClear` event type
 Clears all the user bits.
 That is, the user bits are filled with zeros.